How can we help you?

 If you answered “yes” to several of these questions and “no” to the questions about managing your pain or bleeding on your own, you likely have a dental emergency in Bridgeton.

-At the Bridgeton dentist office of Dr. Kevin Burgdorf, DDS, we offer emergency dental care to help patients who have experienced a dental emergency.
+At the dentist office of Dr. Kevin Burgdorf, DDS, we offer emergency dental care to help patients who have experienced a tooth emergency.
 Our emergency dentist can treat knocked-out teeth, broken teeth, cracked teeth, infected teeth, painful teeth, and loose teeth.
 We also treat soft tissue injuries, such as lacerations to your tongue or cheeks.

 Short, worn down teeth are the result of malocclusion, or a misalignment of the teeth when the jaws come together.
 They can also be the result of clenching and grinding, which usually occurs at night.
 In addition, premature loss of permanent teeth can increase the demand on the remaining teeth, resulting in worn, broken teeth.